16-19 Bursary Fund

 National Asylum Support Services (NASS)

-A letter confirming your NASS registration number.
+A letter confirming your NASS registration number or a copy of your Application Registration Card (ARC).
 Please be aware you will be eligible for specific forms of support; contact Student Services for further details.

 The student for whom the application is made must be named in the TCAN throughout the entire period of the TCAN.
 If your parents/carers have not notified HMRC that you are continuing into Further Education, they must do so immediately.
 We cannot process your application without this information.

 The TCAN must show your legal name (not your preferred or shortened name).

 If the TCAN refers to receipt of a Benefit, as listed above, we need to see evidence of the stated Benefit instead of the TCAN.

 If the Benefit referred to is no longer being paid, your parent/carer will need to request an up to date TCAN.

 Reimbursements from the 16-19 Bursary Fund can only be made to a student’s bank account.

 You need to provide evidence in the form of an official document (usually either an account opening letter or bank statement) which contains your account number, sort code, roll number (for building society accounts only), the account holders name and bank/building society name.

 Evidence of a bank account not in the student’s name will result in your application being rejected.